ejangi/ziplock/docs/architecture.md

 * **File Format:** The password database is a single encrypted ziplock.7z file.
 This portable format allows users to store the file on local disk, a USB drive, or a cloud sync folder of their choice.
 * **Record Integrity:** Each credential is stored as a record.yml file within the archive.
 The structured YAML format helps ensure data integrity and makes it easy to read and parse.
-* **File Locking:** To prevent data corruption, the backend service will employ file locking mechanisms to ensure only one process can access the 7z file at a time, especially important for preventing issues with concurrent cloud synchronization.
+* **File Locking:** To prevent data corruption, the core library employs file locking mechanisms to ensure only one process can access the 7z file at a time, especially important for preventing issues with concurrent cloud synchronization.

 ### **3.4 Threat Model and Mitigations**